gnosis/dx-docs/source/add-token-pair.md

   this <a href="https://blog.gnosis.pm/solidity-delegateproxy-contracts-e09957d0f201" target="_blank">Solidity DelegateProxy</a> post.

 ## 1. Get the information for adding a token pair
-Let's assume that we want to add `RDN-WETH` token pair.
+Let's assume we want to add the `RDN-WETH` token pair.

 To add a token pair you will need the following information:
 * **Address of the first token**: `WETH` in this case
   * When you list a token for the first time it's mandatory to use `Wrapped Ether` (`WETH`) as the other token in the pairing.
-  * Check out this [Information about what is WETH](https://weth.io/) to learn more about Wrapped Ether.
+  * Check out this [this link](https://weth.io/) in order to learn more about Wrapped Ether.
   * The addresses for `WETH` are:
     * `mainnet`: [0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2](https://etherscan.io/token/0xc02aaa39b223fe8d0a0e5c4f27ead9083c756cc2)
     * `rinkeby`: [0xc778417e063141139fce010982780140aa0cd5ab](https://rinkeby.etherscan.io/token/0xc778417e063141139fce010982780140aa0cd5ab)
 * **Address of the token you want to add**: `RDN` in this case.
   * This is the address of the `ERC20` token you want to add.
-  * For example, in mainnet `RDN` token has the address [0x255Aa6DF07540Cb5d3d297f0D0D4D84cb52bc8e6](https://etherscan.io/token/0x255aa6df07540cb5d3d297f0d0d4d84cb52bc8e6)
+  * For example, on the mainnet `RDN` token has the address [0x255Aa6DF07540Cb5d3d297f0D0D4D84cb52bc8e6](https://etherscan.io/token/0x255aa6df07540cb5d3d297f0d0d4d84cb52bc8e6)
 * **Price of the token pair**:
-  * This is the price you claim that your token has against the other token, that's `WETH-RDN` prince in this case (`584 RDN/ETH` by the time this document was written)
+  * This is the price you claim that your token has against the other token, that's `WETH-RDN` price in this case (`584 RDN/ETH` by the time this document was written)
   * Note that there's no benefit on adding the wrong price:
     * If you decide to use a very low price, anyone could participate in the